List of Farid Gabteni’s quotes

 To prove that woman is not man’s equal and should be subject to man’s authority, deviationist traditionalists put forward various arguments, including that God did not anoint any female Prophets.
 Imagine female Prophets preaching to backward tribes who lacked faith and law, were warlike and murderous, practised child sacrifice, and misogynistic in the extreme, regarded and valued women as no more than useful tools!
 And knowing what many women still suffer in our time, how might we describe the horrific living conditions women experienced in decades, centuries and millennia past?
 (Farid Gabteni)

-Heretics have truncated Islâm, the religion of oneness, of knowledge, of freedom of conscience, of free will, of tolerance, of pacification and of Peace, to produce obscurantist, backward, hateful and violent ideologies.
-May God have Mercy on us.
+Heretics distort Islâm—the religion of oneness, knowledge, freedom of conscience, free will, tolerance, pacification and Peace—turning it into obscurantist, retrograde, hateful and violent ideologies.
+May God have mercy on us.
 (Farid Gabteni)

-Even to speak to a tyrant like Pharaoh, God Ordered Moses and his brother: Then speak to him a gentle word, so that perhaps he may be reminded or fear!
-(Qurân / Chapter 20, verse 44).
-This verse, like many other similar verses, constitutes, for the Muslim, a behavioral example to follow.
+Even when addressing a tyrant such as Pharaoh, God Commanded Moses and his brother: ‘Then speak to him with gentle words, that he may remember or fear’ (Qurân/Chapter 20, verse 44).
+This verse, like many others of a similar kind, stands for the Muslim as an example of conduct to be followed.
 (Farid Gabteni)

 Your place is not in the mass, you should not bow down, but rise above races and classes; you will then be a Grace.
 (Farid Gabteni)

-A presentation begins with an introduction, followed by a development and ends with a conclusion.
-This is the case of the Qurân; it starts with ‘The Opener’ (Al-Fâtiḥah), chapter 1; it develops from ‘The Cow’ (Al-Baqarah), chapter 2, until the end of the book; it concludes with chapters dating mainly from the beginning of Revelation.
-This is to point out the importance that should be given to the origin.
+An exposition begins with an introduction, continues with a development, and ends with a conclusion.
+The same holds with the Qurân: it starts with ‘The Opening’ (Al-Fâtiḥah), chapter 1; it unfolds from ‘The Cow’ (Al-Baqarah), chapter 2, through to the end of the book; it concludes with chapters dating largely from the beginning of the Revelation.
+This serves to emphasize the importance to be accorded to the origin.
 (Farid Gabteni)

 Unlike what was instituted after the Prophet, it is not his emigration to Medina (the Hijra, 622) which marks the beginning of the Muslim calendar.
 The latter can be inferred from the Qurân (chapter 97), and it begins with the Quranic Revelation, in 610 (chapter 96).
 Original Islâm covers the whole of Revelation (from 610 to 632), while ideological traditionalism likes to opt for and anchor itself in the Hijri calendar.
 (Farid Gabteni)